 Students are expected to attend class regularly, this being a key to success in the course.
-Any more than two week-long absences (of not logging onto our class eLearn) will begin to negatively affect a student's grade.
+Any more than two week-long absences will begin to negatively affect a student's grade.
 After these absences, a student who misses class without notifying the instructor ahead of time may be penalized five points from his or her final, aggregate grade.